withastro/astro.build/src/posts/experimental-static-build.md

 Astro's about to get a lot faster with a new build system intended to scale to tens, or even hundreds, of thousands of pages.
 If you hang out in our [Discord](https://astro.build/chat) or pay attention to recently releases you might have seen a lot of discussion about a "static build".
 This is our new implementation of `astro build` that does 2 things:

 - Improves build times by up to 75%.
-- Sets us up for server-side rendering (SSR) in the near future.
+- Sets Astro up to support server-side rendering (SSR) in the near future.

 This new build works by first building an SSR version of your app and then rendering each page to HTML.
 Because the site is pre-optimized it can render each page in parallel and will never run out of memory.